message/iata/AE.md

 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers with a golden visa issued by United Arab Emirates.
+30. Effective 04:00, 2 January 2022, passengers entering or transiting through Dubai (DXB) or Al Maktoum (DWC) from United Kingdom must have a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates.
+The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
+The test result must also have a QR code.
+- This does not apply to:
+- nationals of United Arab Emirates and their parents, spouses, children and siblings;
+- domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
+- passengers younger than 12 years;
+- passengers with disabilities.